 Can you tell us more about the other products in your range?

 In 2018 we released our Divers' Edition Navy Strength Gin.
-A brainchild of founder, Simon, this gin boasts deep and complex flavours that linger on the palate, but still retains the St Giles trademark smoothness.
-Distilled with many maritime botanicals such as marsh samphire and sea kelp, the Divers Edition is Simon’s nod of respect to the seas and oceans of the planet, and of course to his 30 year career in commercial diving.
+This gin boasts deep and complex flavours that linger on the palate, but still retains the St Giles trademark smoothness.
+Distilled with many maritime botanicals such as marsh samphire and sea kelp, the Divers Edition is my nod of respect to the seas and oceans of the planet, and of course my 30 year career in commercial diving.

 The following year we released our pink fruit gin – St. Giles Raspberry, Rhubarb and Ginger Gin.
 Our aim was to produce a high quality offering in the fruit gin market.
 We use a combination of distillation and infusion to achieve the bright fresh fruit notes, but still retain a rounded depth of flavour that is missing in so many fruit gins.

 The latest addition to the St Giles range is our Mandarin & Passion Fruit Gin.
 Launched in 2022, patient distillation ensures our signature quality in this delightful fruit gin.
 Head Distiller Pete was inspired by memories of beach side cocktails he’d enjoyed while on holiday and wanted to encapsulate the fresh, vibrant and exotic notes he remembered so well.
 This versatile gin works beautifully in a G and T and also provides a fabulous base for cocktails, our favourite being a passion fruit Martini.

 What's next for St Giles Gin - any exciting plans?